openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th style="background-color:#AAAAAA">x</th>
    <th style="background-color:#AAAAAA"></th>
    <th></th>
-   <td><b>Added Profile Type initialization:</b> If the extension has a dependency on a new Zowe CLI profile type other than the Zowe Explorer default `zosmf`, it is calling the `ZoweExplorerApi.IApiRegisterClient.getExplorerExtenderApi().initialize(profileTypeName)` to ensure that the profile type is supported and managed by the extension without a Zowe CLI plugin installed.</td>
+   <td><b>Added Profile Type initialization:</b> If the extension has a dependency on a new Zowe CLI profile type other than the Zowe Explorer for VS Code default `zosmf`, it is calling the `ZoweExplorerApi.IApiRegisterClient.getExplorerExtenderApi().initialize(profileTypeName)` to ensure that the profile type is supported and managed by the extension without a Zowe CLI plugin installed.</td>
  </tr>
 </table>

 ### Data Provider Extension

-Criteria for VS Code extensions that extend the Zowe Explorer MVS, USS, or JES tree views to use alternative z/OS interaction protocols such as FTP or a REST API.
+Criteria for VS Code extensions that extend the Zowe Explorer for VS Code MVS, USS, or JES tree views to use alternative z/OS interaction protocols such as FTP or a REST API.

 <table rules="all">
  <thead>